 Patrick Machado.
-Mr. Machado, age 57, has served as one of our directors since June 2014.
-Mr. Machado also currently serves as board chair at Adverum Biotechnologies, Inc., and as a director at Turning Point Therapeutics, Inc., Arcus Biosciences, Inc., and Xenon Pharmaceuticals, Inc., all of which are publicly-traded biopharmaceutical companies, as well as at Roivant Sciences Ltd. and Turnstone Biologics, both of which are private biopharmaceutical companies.
-From June 2019 to September 2020, Mr. Machado served as a director of Principia Biopharma, Inc..
-From September 2015 to April 2019, Mr. Machado served as a director of Scynexis, Inc. From June 2017 to February 2018, Mr. Machado served as a director of Axovant Scients, Ltd. and from February 2018 to December 2018, he served as director of Endocyte, Inc. Mr. Machado is a co-founder of Medivation, Inc., a biopharmaceutical company, and served on its Board of Directors from April 2014 to September 2016.
+Mr. Machado, age 58, has served as one of our Directors since June 2014.
+Mr. Machado also currently serves as board chair at Adverum Biotechnologies, Inc., and as a Director at Turning Point Therapeutics, Inc., Arcus Biosciences, Inc., and Xenon Pharmaceuticals, Inc., all of which are publicly-traded biopharmaceutical companies, as well as at Turnstone Biologics and Acelyrin, Inc., both of which are private biopharmaceutical companies.
+From June 2019 to September 2020, Mr. Machado served as a Director of Principia Biopharma, Inc..
+From September 2015 to April 2019, Mr. Machado served as a Director of Scynexis, Inc. From June 2017 to February 2018, Mr. Machado served as a Director of Axovant Sciences Ltd. From February 2018 to December 2018, he served as Director of Endocyte, Inc. Since October 2016, Mr. Machado has served as a Director of Rojvant Sciences Ltd. As previously disclosed by Roivant Sciences in February 2022, Mr. Machado informed Roivant Sciences that he does not intend to stand for re-election at the company's 2022 annual meeting of shareholders to be held later this year.
+Accordingly, Mr. Machado is expected to end his service as a Director for Roivant Sciences on or before June 30, 2022.Mr.
+Machado is a co-founder of Medivation, Inc., a biopharmaceutical company, and served on its Board of Directors from April 2014 to September 2016.
 Prior to his retirement in April 2014, Mr. Machado served as Medivation's Chief Financial Officer since its inception in September 2003 and as its Chief Business Officer since December 2009.
-From 1998 until 2001, Mr. Machado was employed by ProDuct Health, Inc., a privately-held medical device company: as Vice President, Chief Financial Officer, and General Counsel from 1998 to 2000, and as Senior Vice President and Chief Financial Officer from 2000 to 2001.
+From 1998 until 2001.
+Mr. Machado was employed by ProDuct Health, Inc., a privately-held medical device company: as Vice President, Chief Financial Officer, and General Counsel from 1998 to 2000, and as Senior Vice President and Chief Financial Officer from 2000 to 2001.
 From 2001 until 2002, Mr. Machado served as a consultant to Cytyc Corporation, to assist with transitional matters related to Cytyc Corporation's acquisition of ProDuct Health, Inc. Mr. Machado received a J.D. from Harvard Law School and a B.A. and a B.S. in German and Economics, respectively, from Santa Clara University.
 Our Board of Directors believes that Mr. Machado's expertise and experience in the pharmaceutical industry qualifies him to serve on our Board of Directors.